supnate/rekit/docs/cli.md

 - `mode`: if not provided, all 3 dev servers are started.
 Otherwise only the specified dev server is started.
 It could be:
   - `dev`: webpack dev server
-  - `portal`: Rekit portal
+  - `sutdio`: Rekit Studio
   - `build`: start a static express server for build folder.
-- `readonly`: start the Rekit portal on readonly mode.
-It's useful to start a portal server only for explore the project structure.
-For example, the Rekit portal [live demo](https://rekit-portal.herokuapp.com) is running on readonly mode.
+- `readonly`: start the Rekit Studio on readonly mode.
+It's useful to start a studio server only for explore the project structure.
+For example, the Rekit Studio [live demo](http://demo.rekit.org) is running on readonly mode.

 It's also available as the npm script: `npm start`.